Lorenzo Grassi

 -

-4 Dec 2025: (to appear!)
+4 Dec 2025: Definition of block cipher.

 Additional material (slides by prof. Tanja Lange):